 When the temps get really low in the late fall, your best bet is working a sinking soft plastic paddle tail swimbait very slow on the bottom.
 You should only be reeling fast enough to give the tail some action, that’s it.
 When the water is cold, this is an ideal and easy to catch meal for a lethargic bass.

 Jerkbaits: Reaction Strikes

-As Winter starts to turn the corner, and water temperatures are getting down into the 40’s, a jerkbait is one of the few lures that will get a bass to bite.
+As winter starts to turn the corner, and water temperatures are getting down into the 40’s.
+In temps like that a jerkbait is one of the few lures that will get a bass to bite.
 It’s at this point in the season that bass are so inactive that they no longer need to replenish burned energy and are barely feeding.
 It’s the jerkbait’s ability to get a reaction strike that gives the a bass angler hope in these cold water conditions.

 In extremely cold water conditions, only soft swimbaits should be used.
 Unweighted, they have a natural slow sink rate that is appealing to bass in these temps.
 Once they sink to the bottom, they look like a dead or dying minnow laying waiting to get eaten.

-A major reason why bass fishing in the fall is so great is because a lot of anglers pack it in this time of year, meaning lakes and ponds get way less fishing pressure.
+A major reason why bass fishing in the fall is so great is because a lot of anglers pack it in this time of year.
+This means lakes and ponds get way less fishing pressure.
 This factor alone is huge for providing good bass fishing action.
 Not only is it great for catching more bass, it also means less boat traffic and backed up ramps.
 You’ll also see less pleasure boaters flying around while you’re trying to fish.

-If you used to be an angler who put your gear away for winter in the fall, I hope this information has changed your plans this year.
-If there’s one thing to take away from this page, it’s that having a jig tied on in the fall is a must.
-If you’re not comfortable fishing a jig then try a tube to start.
-Either way, make sure you’re out there before the winter sets in and you begin the long wait for spring fishing.
+If you’re usually an angler who puts their gear away for winter when fall comes, hopefully this information has changed your plans this year.
+And if there’s one thing to take away from this page, it’s that having a jig tied on in the fall is a must.